All Episodes

 Let's start at the beginning.

-What you're telling me is, as we proceed here in our quest to persuade low information voters to change their minds to get them to join us.
+What you're telling me is, as we proceed here in our quest to persuade low-information voters to change their minds, to get them to join us, on the issue of global warming, they already think it's happening.

 No amount of talk will persuade them otherwise.

-They think it's happening because they're invested and they want to believe it's happening.
+They want to believe it's happening.

 So therefore, to argue to them that it isn't happening is to lose them.

-So you're saying instead, okay, low information voter, what do we do about global warming?
+So you're saying instead, okay, low-information voter, what do we do about global warming?

-And you want to have the government fix it, and then you, Jeremy, want me to tell them or to ask them, for example, well, can you show me where government's done anything right in the thing at all?
+And then you, Jeremy, want me to tell them or to ask them, for example, well, can you show me where government's done anything right?

 Anything.

-I mean, it's the problem is every single time we Republicans lose an argument, we get a new department.
+I mean, the problem is every single time we Republicans lose an argument, we get a new department.

-It is there's not a lot of we can't even protect the border.
+We can't even protect the border.

-It's just it's impossible.
+It's just, it's impossible.

-Jeremy, here's the problem, though.
+Jeremy, here's the problem.

-I and a whole lot of people for longer than 25 years have been trying to tell people government is not the solution to your problem.
+I'm not arguing with you, but I'm trying to, for 25 years, I and a whole lot of people for longer than 25 years have been trying to tell people government is not the solution to your problem, that government's not the source of prosperity.

-That government's not the source of prosperity, and an increasing number of people nevertheless think it is.
+And an increasing number of people nevertheless think it is.

-It's what the it's in fact it's what the argument is about.
+In fact, it's what the argument is about.

-We've been trying to tell everybody the role of government is not the best way to solve any problem.
+We've been trying to tell everybody the role of government is not the best way to solve any problem, having the government be involved in it.

-Um I'm troubled if if if we have to accept that they believe lies and then take another route to persuading them, that's a little bit disappointing.
+If we have to accept that they believe lies and then take another route to persuading them, that's a little bit disappointing.

 But I appreciate your letting us call you back so you can explain in detail.